 Credible Layer Testing Interface

 The Credible Layer extends Forge’s testing capabilities with additional utilities specifically for testing assertions.
-Here’s the key interface:
+We want to keep the interface minimal and easy to use:

 }